Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/support/context/simulator-workflow-sink-mongo/README.md

-# Simulator / Workflow / Sink Context
+# Simulator / Workflow / Sink / Mongo Context
 This context is used for validating the LDES client.

 We use an [LDES Server Simulator](/ldes-server-simulator/README.md) which serves (a subset of) a data set (e.g. alternative for GIPOD LDES server which contains too much data), an Apache NiFi instance containing the LDES client NiFi processor and, a small HTTP server which serves as a [sink](/ldes-client-sink/README.md) that allows to capture the LDES members emitted by the LDES client NiFi processor.